AlexGidman/BPM/README.rst

     flask run

-Open your local host URL on your web browser.
+Open localhost:5000 URL on your web browser.

 Using Docker
 ------------